farnazfooladi/SWE262P/Week2/Readme.md

 This exercise will implement the term frequency for words in the text file "pride-and-prejudice.txt" in 3 different styles:

-Style 1: monolith to run this program:
+Style 1: monolith
+To run this program:
 1) javac Four.java
 2) java Four ../pride-and-prejudice.txt > Four.txt

-Style 2: cookbook to run this program:
+Style 2: cookbook
+To run this program:
 1) javac Five.java
 2) java Five ../pride-and-prejudice.txt > Five.txt

-Style 3: pipeline to run this program:
+Style 3: pipeline
+To run this program:
 1) javac Six.java
 2) java Six ../pride-and-prejudice.txt > Six.txt